-Replacing meat with legumes and other plant proteins.
-Evidence has become clearer that protein intake per se is not responsible for elevating uric acid levels and causing gout.
-Animal protein in the form of meat in particular does however contribute to both of these, while plant protein (even those containing purines) does not raise uric acid or gout risk.
-Certain purines are less likely to yield uric acid during metabolism than others; this may explain the findings of epidemiological and clinical studies on soy and other legumes, which universally reveal a decrease in risk for gout with higher levels of consumption.
-In addition, many flavonoids found in legumes and othe plant foods inhibit xanthine oxidase.
+Replacing meat with legumes and other plant products.
+Evidence suggests that protein intake per se is not responsible for elevating uric acid levels and causing gout.
+Meat and seafood intake, however, does contribute to both of these, while plant protein (even those containing purines) does not raise uric acid or gout risk., Certain purines are less likely to yield uric acid during metabolism than others; this may explain the findings of epidemiological and clinical studies on soy and other legumes, which universally reveal a decrease in risk for gout with higher levels of consumption.
+This may be in part to differences in bioavailability of purines from plant sources.
+In addition, many flavonoids found in legumes and other plant foods inhibit xanthine oxidase.

 Maintenance of healthy body weight.
 The risk for developing gout increases with body weight in a linear fashion.
 Compared with persons at a BMI of 20, the risk for individuals with a BMI of 25, 30, 35, and 40 were 78%, 267%, 362%, and 464% higher, respectively.

 Avoidance of alcohol.
 Ethanol metabolism results in ATP degradation, resulting in purine release and an increase in uric acid.
 While this effect has been attributed to ethanol per se, the effect is most pronounced with beer (a 250% increase for daily consumption of two servings of beer compared to none), less with liquor (a 60% greater risk for one daily serving of liquor), and unclear with regard to wine intake.